ultomotone/prism-discover-yourself/docs/prism-unified-scoring-reference.md

 # PRISM Unified Scoring – Implementation Reference (Design + API + Checklist)

 This reference consolidates the architecture, contracts, and operational requirements for the unified PRISM scoring flow.
 It’s structured as documentation for implementers and reviewers.
+The shared scoring engine lives at `supabase/functions/_shared/scoreEngine.ts`.

 ## Frontend Integration (React)